timvieira/hypergraphs/README.md

-Reference implementation of various hypergraph algorithms with an emphasis on clarity and generality over performance.
+This is a reference implementation of various hypergraph algorithms with an emphasis on clarity and generality over performance.

-If you have questions about this code, please let me know.

 I have decided to release it in a somewhat rough state.
 I am happy to expand it in a number of ways if there is a demand for it.
+If you have any questions about this code, please let me know.

 However, even in its current state, I believe that there is a lot of useful stuff worked out and implemented.
 Most notable are the advanced dynamic